miku-lang/.github/profile/README.md

 A class-like object.
 You can create one with `play <song title>`, and call its methods with `<instance>.<method>(args...)`.
 They are freed at scope exit (maybe a "destructor"-like method and a way to delete them early, à la `delete <instance>`, will be added later)

 You can inherit a song with `cover of`.
 The cover has access to the melodies of its model, but none of its verse nor none of its variables.
-All melodies can be overridden.
+All melodies can be overridden, but there is no way (yet?) to call its parent counterpart.

 ```rs
 remix IevanPolkka